 The Washington Post reported that over 75 different organizations sent a letter to House Speaker Paul Ryan and House Minority Leader Nancy Pelosi, asking them to reject the bill.
 Groups against the legislation include the American Cancer Society Cancer Action Network, the Susan G. Komen Breast Cancer Foundation (also known simply as Susan G. Koman), and the National Brain Tumor Society.

-The letter says that the legislation would do more harm to patients than help them, noting that the FDA already has regulations that protect patients' safety when trying experimental drugs.
+The letter says that the legislation would do more harm to terminally ill individuals than help them, noting that the FDA already has regulations that protect people’s safety when trying experimental drugs.

 The House bill only allows those with a terminal illness that is expected to end their life within a few months to be eligible for experimental drugs.
-The bill also requires patients to exhaust all other known treatments before they can apply for treatments under the Right to Try Act.
+The bill also requires individuals with a terminal illness to exhaust all other known treatments before they can apply for treatments under the Right to Try Act.